After the hearing

 At the hearing (or after the hearing if leave is granted) you can apply for a costs order1.
 Such an order relates to the legal costs of the proceedings; you may also apply for reimbursement of disbursements such as filing or hearing fees.
 Generally, costs will be awarded to a successful party.
 Your application should be supported by any necessary evidence such as details of costs and disbursements actually incurred, and how much the other party should be told to pay.
 The other party will be able to respond with submissions and any relevant evidence about the amounts claimed.

 A costs judgment will usually be delivered in writing after the principal judgment.

-The judges have adopted a trial scale of costs that will guide them when making costs orders which apply to cases filed between 1 January 2016 to 31 December 2016.
+The judges have adopted a trial scale of costs that will guide them when making costs orders which apply to cases filed from 1 January 2016.

 Once you have received a judgment you can write to the registrar to ask for a certificate of judgment for monetary remedies.
 You can then either:

 - ask the Collections Unit at your local court to help you collect the debt2